tylerpitchford/bitmap-all-the-things/README.md

  -w,--width <arg>              Set the image width (defaults to 4000)
  ```

-B.A.T.T also provides a graphical user interface ("GUI") to simplify usage, it calls the command line client underneath.
+B.A.T.T also provides a graphical user interface ("GUI") to simplify usage.
+Under the hood, the GUI executes the command line client to keep things consistent.

 ![B.A.T.T.
 GUI](https://cloud.githubusercontent.com/assets/1129965/8385583/405b46fe-1c17-11e5-8e62-a6ef6cc7cf6b.png)